• Skip to primary navigation

 3. After the computer starts, select a Keyboard Layout for your computer.

-4. On the next screen, select the Troubleshoot option.
+4. On the next screen, click on the Troubleshoot option.

 Troubleshoot Option on Windows Startup Screen

-5. From the Troubleshoot screen, navigate to Advanced options > Startup Settings and click on the Restart button.
+5. From the next screen, navigate to Advanced options > Startup Settings and click on the Restart button.

-6. After the computer restarts, press the F4 key to force the computer to Boot in Safe Mode.
+After the computer restarts, press the F4 key on the Keyboard of your computer and you will find it starting in Safe Mode.

 Sam Patwegar